gkaguirrelab/t1i1Seqgen/README.md

 A typical call to the routine might be:
 `./seqgen -l -n 7 -t 10`
 which will provide a total of 10 counter-balanced sequences of 7 elements.
 The `-l` option forms the sequence output as a single line, as opposed to a matrix.

+Do not attempt to call the routine with n<=5, as no valid Type 1 Index 1 sequences exist, and the code does not handle this situation gracefully...